keboola/docker-bundle/HOWTO.md

 # HOWTO

 This guide will show you how you can create your own Docker image that can run in Keboola Connection.
-To see it in action see `docker-demo` image on [GitHub](https://github.com/keboola/docker-demo) and [Dockerhub](https://registry.hub.docker.com/u/keboola/docker-demo/).
+To see it in action see `docker-demo` image on [Dockerhub](https://registry.hub.docker.com/u/keboola/docker-demo/) and the two source repositories on GitHub: [keboola/docker-demo-app](https://github.com/keboola/docker-demo-app) and [keboola/docker-demo-docker](https://github.com/keboola/docker-demo-docker).

 ## Architecture